lmorandini/grunt-clouddity/README.md

 ### clouddity:test

-Tests the clujster using HTTP requests.
+Tests the cluster using HTTP requests.

 ## Installation